This post originally appeared on VICE UK.

-In 2012, Permila Tirkey – a member of India's lowest caste – was awarded £266,000 at an employment tribunal after being treated like a slave by a higher-caste couple.
-She had been paid 11p per hour and worked 18-hour days, seven days a week, performing menial household tasks.
+In 2012, Permila Tirkey—a member of India's lowest caste—was awarded about $330,000 at an employment tribunal after being treated like a slave by a higher-caste couple.
+She had been paid around 15 cents per hour and worked 18-hour days, seven days a week, performing menial household tasks.
 She was made to sleep on a mattress on the floor and wasn't allowed to contact her family.
 All of this took place not in Delhi or Mumbai, where India's caste structure ranks sections of society by the social class they were born into, but at a house in Milton Keynes, a town in Buckinghamshire, England.

-But what possible reason could there be to oppose legislation that seeks to prevent people from being discriminated against due to a characteristic they've got zero control over – the family they were born into?
+But what possible reason could there be to oppose legislation that seeks to prevent people from being discriminated against due to a characteristic they have zero control over—the family they were born into?
 I got in touch with Anil Bhanot of the Hindu Council UK to find out.

 Fifty-four percent of the respondents believed that caste discrimination was indeed a problem, with 20 percent claiming to have been personally affected by it.
 I was also told about quite severe prejudice suffered by certain people, including the story of a Sikh girl from Southall whose family had moved from Birmingham to London to escape the hassle they got there because of her parents' mixed-caste marriage, only to receive similar treatment in the capital.

-"My mum's side of the family are very, very Hindu, and my dad's side are very, very Sikh," she said.
-"My mum was the top caste in Hinduism and my dad's a skilled trader.
+"My mom's side of the family are very, very Hindu, and my dad's side are very, very Sikh," she said.
+"My mom was the top caste in Hinduism, and my dad's a skilled trader.
 There are family members who were incredibly rude and discriminatory to us as children.
 I've grown up with it and find it disheartening.
 There are people who don't want to date each other because of these caste issues.
 It's a bit pathetic, because we don't live in India."

 Twenty percent of the respondents indicated that caste discrimination had hindered them when seeking employment.
 When questioned further, some of them claimed there were occasions when people from specific castes had been requested for a job.
 Others said they couldn't be sure that they had been affected in this way, and that it was just a suspicion.

 Sixty-eight percent of those surveyed believed that caste should be included in the Equality Act.
 Interestingly, this figure included a good number of people who had answered "no" when asked if it was a problem.
-When quizzed on why he thought caste should be covered by the law, even though he believed it wasn't an issue, Shyam – a Gujarati Hindu who runs the Viva Village shop and cafe in Alperton – told me that it was best to include it just in case other people's experiences were different to his.
+When quizzed on why he thought caste should be covered by the law, even though he believed it wasn't an issue, Shyam—a Gujarati Hindu who runs the Viva Village shop and cafe in Alperton, London—told me that it was best to include it just in case other people's experiences were different to his.
 "I've never come across [caste discrimination] myself, but others might have, so they should have it in there," he said.
 He was also kind enough to invite me into his shop for a free cup of masala tea, so shouts to Shyam for that.

 Other respondents who said they didn't think caste discrimination was a problem but indicated they felt it should be covered by the act told me they'd been subjected to it in other countries and didn't want it creeping in over here.
 "I've seen it outside of the UK and heard many cases of it happening there, so it should be included," said a young Hindu from Alperton.